z0on/GO_MWU/README.md

 by -1 if the gene was down-regulated.
 As a result, highly significant up-regulated genes get highly positive values, and highly significant down-regulated genes get highly negative values.
->NOTE: In read-based gene expression analysis (RNA-seq, TagSeq) using such "signed p-values" may result in bias towards GO terms including more abundant genes, such as ribosomal proteins, when the read depth is low.
+>NOTE: In read-based gene expression analysis (RNA-seq, TagSeq) p-values may be biased towards highly abundant genes, especially when the read depth is low.
+This may result in the corresponding GO bias.
 Use log2-fold changes to avoid this.

 Analyzing WGCNA modules
 ------------